p-jack/hotlang/README.md

   For instance, you can plausibly integrate another language's syntax, such as SQL, directly into hot, and therefore check query syntax at compile-time instead of test-time.
+- Compile-time garbage collection.
+Hotlang uses the solver to expand Rust's compile-time garbage collection of unique pointers to arbitrary directed graphs of pointers
 - Trivial C integration.
 Hotlang does no name mangling, so it can emit a C header file without issue.